Mind Switches in Futurama and Stargate: Proof of Theorem 3.1

 Let $G$ be a graph whose vertex set $V(G)$ is the set of entries in $Q$, and whose edges $[ij]$ correspond to the $w$ factors $(ij)$ of $Q$.
-Since $P=Q$, the set $V(G)$ contains all the entries in $P$, and $V(G)$ may contain other ``outside" entries as well.
-For each $i$ with $1\le i \le m-r$, $G$ has a connected component $G_i$ such that $V(G_i)$ contains all of the entries in the cycle $C_i$.
-Let $H$ denote the union of the components $G_i$.
-(View $H$ as empty if $m=r$.)
-The set $\{1,2,\dots, 2r\} \subset V(G)$ can be written as a disjoint union
+The graph $G$ for the product $Q$ in our example is illustrated in Figure 1.
+Since $\sigma=\sigma(Q)$, the set $V(G)$ contains all the entries in $\sigma$, but $V(G)$ may also contain entries in $Q$ outside of $\sigma$.
+In our example, $x$ is the only entry in $Q$ outside of $\sigma$.